Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 none, only the introduced identity (name) and its declared sort, do, and possibly its properties defined as axioms.
 The constant is expected to be of a predicative sort; although doing otherwise will not end in a syntax error from Postiats, it is not supported.
+If impredicative abstract constants are needed, `ABSTYPE_DECL` should be used instead.

 This is mainly used to name a constant to which some axioms will be attached, also to be able to have readable name in expressions exported to constraint